Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the state of development in your jurisdiction with regard to the use of ‘smart’ contracts (ie, blockchain based) for (re)insurance purposes?
 Are any other types of financial technology commonly used in the conclusion of (re)insurance contracts?

-Electronic means are used to conclude insurance contracts, namely in the field of motor insurance, although a combination of electronic, telephone and physical means are used.
-The insurer requires that the policy be signed and sent to it physically.
+Electronic means are used to conclude insurance contracts, namely in the field of motor insurance, although a combination of electronic, telephone and physical means are used. .

-According to the Law on Information Society Services and Electronic Commerce (34/2002), contracts concluded by electronic means are valid when all legal requirements for their validity are met, namely the consent of the contracts.
+According to the Law on Information Society Services and E-Commerce, contracts concluded by electronic means are valid when all legal requirements for their validity are met.
+Particularly relevant are the rules governing consent expressed electronically.

 What rules and procedures govern breach of contract (for both (re)insurer and insured)?